 Also in February, Snyder revealed what he had hoped to eventually achieve with his DC films, telling Vanity Fair, “I’d always wanted to explore the death of Robin.
 And if there ever was going to be a next movie, which, of course, there probably won’t be, I wanted to do a thing wherein flashbacks we learn how Robin died, how Joker killed him and burned down Wayne Manor, and that whole thing that happened between he and Bruce.”

-Although, according to producer Deborah Snyder, the recut version of Justice League will consist largely of what was already shot prior to Zack’s departure from the original film, telling LightCast Podcast that they “literally shot one [new] scene”.
+Although, according to producer Deborah Snyder, the recut version of Justice League consists largely of what was already shot prior to Zack’s departure from the original film, telling LightCast Podcast that they “literally shot one [new] scene”.

 Is there a trailer for The Snyder Cut?

-Yes, there have been a few Snyder Cut trailer’s with the latest arriving in February 2021 – and it’s fair to say that it isn’t holding back on the indulgence.
+Yes, there have been a few Snyder Cut trailers, with the latest arriving on 14th March 2021 – and it’s fair to say that it isn’t holding back on the indulgence.
 Check it out below:

 Previously, HBO Max released this (very) brief sneak peek at the new movie in June 2020, which gives a taste of what the tone will be and how the project picks up where Batman v Superman left off.